McConnell will attend May 9 debt limit negotiation at White House

 “In this situation, and I’ve been a through a few of these debt-ceiling dramas, there is no solution in the Senate.
 We have divided government.
 The American people gave the Republicans the House, the Democrats have the presidency.
 The president and the Speaker need to reach an agreement to get us past this impasse,” he said.

-And on Tuesday press secretary Karine Jean-Pierre said said Biden “has been very clear: He’s not going to negotiate about avoiding default.
+And on Tuesday, press secretary Karine Jean-Pierre said Biden “has been very clear: He’s not going to negotiate about avoiding default.
 This is Congress’s Constitutional duty.”